WARREN A. PARK

 A Casual Observer - for Trombone Choir (2008)

-From Lydia - (2008)
+From Lydia - for Flute and Piano (2008)

 Awards Minnesota State Arts Board composition grant, 1977; prize winner in the U of Minnesota’s ‘Of Media’ composition contest, 1980, finalist in the Los Alamos, N. M. Arts Council composers competition, 1979.